chaerinlee5/TodoList/README.md

+# Code is not mine.
+Made following this tutorial: https://www.youtube.com/watch?v=JXdIHGnLTuw

 # React + Vite

-Made following this tutorial: https://www.youtube.com/watch?v=JXdIHGnLTuw

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.